By Melinda Maryniuk, MEd, RD, CDCES

 Try something new.
 Be flexible.
 It may be hard to find what you’re used to buying in the grocery store.
 If the supply of fresh fruits and veggies is limited, check the canned and frozen aisles for lower carb choices such as green beans, asparagus, tomatoes, cauliflower, and berries.
 Try some new protein options such as canned salmon, frozen tilapia, or vegetarian options such as tofu, and white beans.
 Make a new recipe.
 We’ve shared two great ones below that can be made with food that doesn’t perish easily.
 Share ideas with friends (and your Facebook community!)

 Keep moving.
 Exercise is just as important as ever if not more so!
 Too much screen time (Zoom meetings or binging on Netflix) is contributing to our moving less.
 Plan time to move in the morning and set your alarm to remind you to get up and go.
 This may be a great time to try something new in the privacy of your home such as yoga or Zumba – as many exercise classes are being offered at no cost online.
-Free at home workouts
+Here’s a super-helpful list of free workouts you can do online at home… and if you’d like to get started with exercise, check out our free 7-day beginner exercise guide!

 Acknowledge your feelings.
 During this difficult time, we may be filled with grief or worry for ourselves or for loved ones.
 Don’t brush the feelings aside.
 Many experts agree that being able to acknowledge grief or worry is the first step to managing it.
 Keep your focus on the present moment and what you can control.
 Notice the good things going on all around us – spring buds, the many acts of kindness, the hardworking healthcare teams and all the amazing people keeping our grocery stores and pharmacies open.